alexanian/socratic-form-microscopy/_posts/2018-01-14-book-review-origins-of-totalitarianism-part-1.md

 Hannah Arendt's massive study of totalitarianism, <em>The Origins of Totalitarianism</em>, is (at the time of writing), <a href="https://www.amazon.ca/gp/bestsellers/books/16037261/ref=pd_zg_hrsr_b_1_5_last">the fourth most popular political theory book on Amazon</a> (after two editions of The Prince, Plato's Republic, and a Rebecca Solnit book).
 It's also a densely written tome, not unsuitable for defending oneself from wild animals.
 Many of its paragraphs could productively be turned into whole books of their own.

 I'm not done it yet.
 But a review and summary of the whole thing would be far too large for a single blog post.
 Therefore, I'm going to review its three main sections as I finish them.
-Hannah Arendt's Eichmann in Jerusalem set my mind afire and spurred <a href="https://socratic-form-microscopy.com/justice/">my very first essay on political theory</a>, so I'm very excited to be reviewing the section on antisemitism today.
+Hannah Arendt's Eichmann in Jerusalem set my mind afire and spurred <a href="{{ site.baseurl }}/justice/">my very first essay on political theory</a>, so I'm very excited to be reviewing the section on antisemitism today.

 (Reminder: unless I'm specifically claiming a viewpoint as my own, I am merely summarizing Arendt's views as I best understand them)